The Mysterious New Search for MH370

 Some have speculated that the effort is essentially an act of charity by deep-pocketed philanthropists.
 But it would seem strange for do-gooders to keep their operation shrouded in as much secrecy as the group behind the Seabed Constructor has — basically we know nothing about it.

 Another possibility is that the backers’ ultimate motive is to garner publicity for Ocean Infinity so that it can win contracts in the undersea-exploration industry.
-There are two flaws in this theory though: this industry is in a severe slump right now, with few jobs available; and, it’s a sector where capabilities and price, not branding and exposure, are the key to gaining customers.
+There are two flaws in this theory though: This industry is in a severe slump right now, with few jobs available, and, it’s a sector where capabilities and price, not branding and exposure, are the keys to gaining customers.

 A third explanation is that the backers don’t think their odds of finding the plane are long — either because they are clueless or because they possess some information that the rest of us don’t.